SlahtalabMohsen/nextjs-violet-paper/README.md

 ## Customization

-- Edit `app/page.tsx` for the main feed
+- Edit `app/page.tsx` for the main feed and search bar
 - Edit `app/ui/` components for UI changes
 - Update theme variables and glass styles in `app/globals.css`